 After our response to a behavior like drawing on the sofa, and after we’ve allowed the child to cry, argue, or move on as he chooses, while offering empathy and comfort, we can acknowledge his point of view.
 “You thought the sofa needed decorating, but I said no.”

 Recognize achievement and encourage curiosity.
-The use of distraction and redirection reflects our natural tendency to want to put an immediate end to a child’s undesirable behavior.
+The use of distraction as redirection reflects our natural tendency to want to put an immediate end to a child’s undesirable behavior.
 And in our haste it’s easy to forget to recognize and encourage positives in the situation – positives like inventiveness, achievement, curiosity.
 When the situation isn’t an emergency, we can take a moment to acknowledge: “Wow, you reached all the way up to the counter and picked up my sunglasses!”

 Then we can allow the child to examine the sunglasses while we hold them.
 If he tries to take them out of our hands, we might say, “You can look at these and touch them, but I won’t let you take them.”
 Then, if that turns into a struggle, we might say finally, “You really want to hold these yourself and I can’t let you.
 I’m going to put them away in the desk.”